Time for a Change

 The Sony a7iii is the equivalent model to the Z6 in terms of pricing and pixel count.
 Without wanting to get bogged down in technical specifications, that is broadly speaking where the similarities end.
 I knew this before I started looking at the Z6, but I thought I would be willing to accept the shortcomings of the Nikon in a trade-off for being able to retain my current collection of lenses.
 Not so!
 Following a long hard think, there really was no alternative, it had to be the Sony.
 It is in it’s third generation and is one of a range of cameras that are being developed at an amazing pace by Sony.
 It handles in a similar fashion to the Nikon but is less cumbersome without the lens adapter, it is intuitive and whilst there will be a learning curve, it is capable of precise refinement to the users needs.
 Add to that faster, more accurate auto-focusing and although it is a huge investment, Sony lenses are of a very high quality.

-So here are a few shots from the Armagh Georgian Festival where I took my new Sony a7iii for a test drive.
+So with an excuse to post a few images, here are a few shots from the Armagh Georgian Festival where I took my new Sony a7iii for a test drive.
 I am more than happy with the image quality and equally so with the handling of the camera.
 Can’t wait to get it out for a few more test runs and to get into action on a live wedding, event or portrait shoot.